muzaffar401/bg-remover-app/README.md

 - **Local:** See "Getting Started" above.
 - **Cloud:** Deploy on Render, Railway, Fly.io, or any Python-friendly PaaS.
-  *(Vercel is not recommended for Flask apps; see FAQ for details.)*
+  *(Vercel is supported for FastAPI apps with the right configuration.)*

 ---

 ## ❓ FAQ

-**Q: Can I deploy this on Vercel?**
-A: Vercel does not support full Flask apps.
-Use Render, Railway, or Fly.io for backend deployment.

 **Q: What image formats are supported?**
 A: Upload: Any common image format.
 Download: PNG, JPG, TIFF.

 **Q: Is GPU required?**
 A: No, but a CPU with AVX support is recommended for faster processing.

+**Q: Can I change the allowed image size range?**
+A: Yes!
+Edit the validation logic in `static/js/main.js`.

 ---